This post contains affiliate links.

-These eggplant meatballs are the perfect accompaniment to a large bowl of pasta (and making vegetarian meatballs means everyone can join in on a single meal!)
+These eggplant meatballs are the perfect accompaniment to a large bowl of pasta (and making vegetarian meatballs means everyone can join in on a single meal)!
+Our community has enjoyed these on their own or as a component in Italian dinners – see comments!

 Who doesn’t love a giant bowl of fresh pasta?
-It’s a classic family meal that takes no time to put together and just about everyone enjoys.
-It’s even quite easy to make a couple different noodles (gluten-free, anyone?) and set out the sauce separately for everyone to make their own perfect sauce-to-noodle-ratio.
+It’s a classic family meal that takes no time to put together, and just about everyone enjoys it.
+It’s even quite easy to make a couple of different noodles (gluten-free, anyone?) and set out the sauce separately for everyone to make their own perfect sauce-to-noodle ratio.
 To make the meal heartier, why not add meatballs?

 This eggplant recipe has lots of traditional Italian flavor, making it a perfect substitute to meat-based items.
-Vegetarians and meat-lovers alike will enjoy the classic taste and the texture is nice and chunky.
+Vegetarians and meat-lovers alike will enjoy the classic taste and the texture is nice and chunky – perfect for Meatless Monday.
 I love to keep a batch of these on hand ready to serve for quick dinners!

-- Eggplant: This veggie has just enough “chew” when roasted to give you the perfect meaty texture.
-Plus, eggplant is a healthy vegetable that’s packed with fiber to keep you full!
+- Eggplant: When roasted, this veggie has just enough “chew” to give it the perfect meaty texture.
+Plus, eggplant is a healthy vegetable packed with fiber to keep you full!

-- Bread Crumbs: Buy them or make your own, but I recommend using a seasoned variety to add flavor!
+- Bread Crumbs: Buy or make your own bread crumbs, but I recommend using a seasoned variety to add flavor!
+You can also use gluten-free breadcrumbs here.

 - Parmesan Cheese: Another classic Italian flavor, this adds some oomph.